The celebration experts at Ginger Ray are here to give you their top tips for hosting your own eco-friendly Baby Shower.

 Keep it personal with a guest book

 There are elements of a baby shower that are too cute to sacrifice; however you don’t need to worry as there are many eco-conscious guest book options out there.
-Our ginger ray puzzle guest book is made of natural materials with no harmful finishes.
+A ginger ray puzzle guest book is made of natural materials with no harmful finishes.
 As well as a wonderful keepsake it also doubles up as a cute game for when baby is a bit older!

 In this instance – if you want to be 100% – the best thing to do is skip disposables and use your own crockery.
 By using what you already have, you’re cutting down on a lot of waste; however if this is not an option for whatever reason, choose your tableware carefully!
 Try and avoid tableware that has any harmful finishes and make sure it’s made from natural materials.
 In terms of confetti, make it more substantial – instead of using cheap plastics why not try something like our ginger ray wooden baby confetti.
 Also think about how you can up-cycle it after the party, maybe you can use it around the baby’s room or in a scrapbook – the possibilities are endless!